JeyDotC/construct2-simplethree/README.md

 # SimpleThree
 **Type:** Plugin

 Creates a secondary canvas to render Three JS objects.
-It provides basic settings for Camera and Ambient Light.
+It provides basic settings for Ambient Light and Fog.

 > **NOTE:** This plugin is needed by the other `simplethree_*` plugins to work.